 In 2006, after forty years of decline and a church split, the church entered a transitional interim period.
 This challenging season of the church’s history resulted in a renewed dependence upon God and a new vision for the future.
 Dr. Reggie Ogea, a professor at New Orleans Baptist Theological Seminary, served as Interim Pastor.

-Since 1911, our church’s greatest days have been marked by decisive faith and strategic vision.
+Since 1911, our First Baptist Church Pineville's greatest days have been marked by decisive faith and strategic vision.
 We embrace that legacy today, and are building upon it for a bright and effective future.